 Beyond energy, major changes are taking place at the state and local levels in immigration, education and infrastructure.
 “Local officials are competing viciously to lure migrants and investment.
 They are using every imaginable enticement, from scrapping income tax to building more bike paths.
 But they are also embarking on far-reaching reforms.
 Education, for example, is being turned upside down in the most comprehensive overhaul in living memory.
 On infrastructure, mayors and governors are grasping the nettle Congress will not, by coming up with new funding mechanisms.”

 “So perhaps the stasis of the Gilded Age and the stalemate of our recent years reflect not so much the defects of our political structures as the monumental scale of the issues at hand,” wrote Professor Kennedy in his NY Times essay.
 And, as we have learned in business, when dealing with disruptive economic conditions, a central governance model is generally too rigid to adequately deal with a fast changing marketplace.
 A more distributed organizational style offers the needed flexibility required to adapt to major changes.
 The expertise is out in the cities and regions where the rubber meets the road, as it were.
 That is where people know what is really going on and what they should do about it.

 I think that the Founding Fathers understood these governance principles when they set up our system of checks and balances.
-It is actually incredible that they somehow foresaw back in the 1780s that the country was too big, complex and diverse for centralized decision marking, especially when going through major transitions with little consensus on how to move forward.
+It is actually incredible that they somehow foresaw back in the 1780s that the country was too big, complex and diverse for centralized decision making, especially when going through major transitions with little consensus on how to move forward.

 During such times, Let 50 flowers bloom, the title of the last article in The Economist’s special report might well be the wisest course.
 And, while Washington continues to drift from one crisis to the next, innovative reforms at the state and local level point the way to a brighter future for the rest of the country.